sambody/js-yahtzee/README.md

 # Yahtzee dice game

-A dice game in plain JavaScript, as exercise, OOP style.
+A dice game in plain JavaScript written from scratch, as exercise, in OOP style.
 Single player.

-(not working on github page yet)